Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_debian/SetupOSRequirementsDebian.rst

 Install PostGreSQL
 ------------------

-Install the relational database we use on Linux.
+Install the relational database Peek stores its data in.
+This is PostGreSQL 10.

 .. note:: Run the commands in this step as the :code:`peek` user.